 While technically Canadian, Michael J. Fox is one of America’s most beloved actors.
 Fueled by an inability to be still, he’s been moving since the day he was born.
 That tenacity propelled him through his childhood and, years later, the difficult and nebulous waters of Hollywood.
-Rejections would have sent many young hopefuls packs…but not Mike.
+Rejections would have sent many young hopefuls packing…but not Mike.
 Perseverance and attitude prevailed and Fox was rewarded with film and TV work that charted an unparalleled course few actors have been able to replicate or even follow.
 One of the best words that could describe this pint-sized Canuck is “joyful” – his delivery and smile elicits a laugh every single time.
 Fox may…

 Interview…John Powell on ‘Solo’, John Williams, and A Long Time Before A Galaxy Far, Far Away